24SP-UNO-Capstone/Milestone1/Outline.md

 > We aim to address these shortcomings and pitfalls by demonstrating a scalable, easy to use framework with open-source tools and a robust data analysis process which can be implemented by a small team of cybersecurity professionals.
 >
- - **Describe the requirements for a Threat intel program** - Dillon
+ - **Describe the requirements for a Threat intel program** - Dillon todo
-   - Describe the types of CTI proactive vs. reactive
+   - Describe the types of CTI proactive vs. reactive Dillon todo
      - Reactive indicating SOAR/SIEM enrichment
      - Proactive generating actionable intelligence based on organization dependent factors such as industry, security posture, business applications, etc.
-   - Server needed to run the automation of tasks
+   - Server needed to run the automation of tasks Dillon todo
      - Run via lambda functions instead?

-   - Cloud resource requirements
+**Computing resource requirements**:

+Threat intelligence programs require either on-premises dedicated resources or cloud-based resources to collect, store, perform analysis and perform actions with the intelligence they gather.
+Using the suggested containerized solution in this framework, the resources needed for on-premises are minimal.
+A single container host with a modern CPU, 8 GB of RAM, and 1TB hard drive can meet minimum requirements.
+Additional hard drive space may be needed depending on how long threat intel data is kept and the amount of intel sources.
+For environments with additional Elastic features, use cases, and automation, a more powerful container host system would be required.
+The suggested solution is also compatible with cloud-based container hosting providers such as AWS ECS, Azure container apps, or Google cloud’s GKE service.
+Many aspects of this solution could also be automated with python scripting services such as AWS Lambda, Azure functions, or Google cloud functions.

+**Licensing considerations**:

+At the time of this writing, the suggested solution includes the following licensing considerations.
+   - Open CTI
+     - Community edition is subject to the Apache License version 2.0.
+       - This suggested solution utilizes the community edition at no cost to the consumer.
+     - Enterprise edition is available for users with larger budgets.
+       - Not required, however contains additional for advanced deployments.
+   - Elastic Search \ Kibana
+     - Elastic License 2.0 (ELv2)
+       - This suggested solution utilizes the free self-managed (Basic) solution.
+       - Additional benefits and features are available at a cost, but not required for this deployment.
+   - Alien Vault Open Threat Exchange (OTX)
+     - Apache License version 2.0.
+   - MISP Threat Sharing
+     - GNU Affero General Public License v3.0
-   - Licensing requirements
+   - Abuse.ch
+     - Creative Commons CC0

+It’s important to review licensing agreements as they may have changed since the writing of this framework.
+Currently, these licenses allow for free, commercial use of these products.
+Changes in these licenses may mean that usage of these tools may start including costs to your organization.
+Future revisions may contain commercial usage restrictions or state that unauthorized usage may be considered a violation of law.

-   - Collection of known utilized software to check for CVEs
+   - Collection of known utilized software to check for CVEs Dillon todo
-   - Possible sec-ops pipeline to feed intel into security tools
+   - Possible sec-ops pipeline to feed intel into security tools Dillon todo
      - SOAR?
      - python?
      - API integrations required?
-   - FTE hours required to manage \ maintain
+   - FTE hours required to manage \ maintain Dillon todo

  - **Our suggested threat intel framework**
    - The Intelligence Life Cycle
    - The Diamond Model